aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-headers-and-footers/_index.md

 Each section in a document can have up to three headers and up to three footers (for first, even and odd pages).
 If you want to delete all footers in a document you need to loop through all sections and remove every footer node.

-## How to Remove Footers but Leave Headers Intact
+## How to Remove Footers but Leave Headers {#remove-footers-and-leave-headers-intact}

 The code example given below deletes all footers from all sections, but leaves headers intact.
 You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-C/blob/master/Data/Programming-Documents/Document/HeaderFooter.RemoveFooters.doc).